Hiking with Shawn’s

 Do note that these trails are not often used and may be grown up during the warmer months.

-The main trails within Bay Creek Wilderness are primarily used by horse and mule riders but hiking and backpacking is welcome.
+The main trails within this Wilderness are primarily used by horse and mule riders but hiking and backpacking is welcome.
 There are some areas of bluffs within this wilderness but not a lot of them.
 Bay Creek, a wild and scenic river candidate, runs through this wilderness area.
-Bay Creek often has many scenic sights along it including many portions of it within this wilderness area.
+This wilderness often has many scenic sights along it including many portions of it within this wilderness area.
 Most of the more interesting sights will be located in the middle portion of the 499M loop mentioned above – please use caution when going off trail.

-Wilderness users commonly perform the following activities in Bay Creek Wilderness: Hiking and backpacking (difficult), horseback riding (difficult), camping (dispersed, no reservation or fee), nature viewing, hunting (big game, small game) and scenic driving (roads around the wilderness).
-What will you do in Bay Creek Wilderness?
+Wilderness users commonly perform the following activities in the Wilderness: Hiking and backpacking (difficult), horseback riding (difficult), camping (dispersed, no reservation or fee), nature viewing, hunting (big game, small game) and scenic driving (roads around the wilderness).
+What will you do in the Wilderness?

 There are no restrooms or trash services at trailhead for this wilderness.
 Please practice Leave No Trace ethics and pack out what you pack in.